 Beginning to heal childhood trauma in therapy can help a person to recall their childhood.
 In cases where someone has dissociated or detached from their experience as a subconscious way to protect themselves, re-establishing a feeling of safety is the first step.
 After safety is established, processing events with a therapist can help fill in details and reconsolidate memories.

 Different types of trauma therapies work in different ways.
 Eye movement desensitization and reprocessing (EMDR) uses bilateral stimulation to reprocess memories in the neural network.
 CRM and Narrative approaches involve telling the story in a supported way.
-Trauma-focused cognitive behavioral therapy (CF-CBT) is a behavioral therapy that works to change thoughts and beliefs.
+Trauma-focused cognitive behavioral therapy (TF-CBT) is a behavioral therapy that works to change thoughts and beliefs.
 Internal family systems therapy (IFS) works with different “systems” or parts within a person to heal the trauma.

 When to Seek Professional Support